 How to Shoot a Test Roll

 What do you learn from shooting a test roll?
-Simply put, you find the best exposure—it’s not about “proper” exposure, but rather, finding out if YOU like more or less exposure in certain situations.
+Simply put, you find the best exposure.
+It’s not about “proper” exposure.
+It’s about finding out if YOU like more or less exposure in certain situations.

 It’s super important to take notes while you are shooting your test roll!
 You’ll need them to know which exposure settings correlate to which frames.
 And remember, don’t stop at just one bracket.
 Create a bracket for a myriad of subjects/scenes, lighting conditions, etc.

 When you send your film to the lab to be processed and scanned, you’ll want to state that this is a bracketed test roll in the “special instructions”.
 Why?
 Richard’s scanning technicians typically scan film to get you the best looking scan possible for each frame, and for consistency across the roll of film.